‘Chatgate’ scandal throws Puerto Rico governor into crisis

 “Everyone woke up one day and the governor was spouting vulgarities,” Negrón said.
 “There’s nothing worse for a politician than losing legitimacy.
 I think Ricardo Rosselló has lost legitimacy.”

 One chat member calls the head of the federal oversight board a “kitten.”
 Another participant jokes that a female member of the territory’s senate belonged in a whorehouse.
 Along with a photo of himself greeting an obese man, the governor writes “I’m still there.
 It’s my fourth orbit.
 He generates a strong gravitational pull.”
-Talking about a lack of forensic pathologists at Puerto Rico’s main morgue, Sobrino says “can’t we feed a body to the crows?”
+Talking about a lack of forensic pathologists at a government forensic agency, Sobrino says “can’t we feed a body to the crows?”

 Rivera Marín, Sobrino, Bermúdez and Miranda have already resigned or been fired.